Why Salespeople Fight Presentation Automation

 In a regulated industry though this is a huge risk!
 Data slides need to be up-to-date.
 They can change at any time, not just at quarter end.
 Compliance and disclosure slides have to stay where they need to be or it can create a liability.
 Company branding and background slides need to be kept in order or the impact of the story can be lost.

 What if the presentation management system allows a salesperson to easily make a presentation template that they know and love…and to preserve it through updates and rebrandings?
-What if the effort of pulling that favorite deck down and updating the cover page is no greater than opening one locally in PowerPoint and typing up a new cover page?
+Is effort of pulling that favorite deck down and updating the cover page is no greater than opening one locally in PowerPoint and typing up a new cover page?
 What if the system then also enables advanced data reporting or visualizations?
 What if the system can be learned with less than an hour of training?
 And what if the system is integrated with the CRM and actually saves record-keeping effort?

 If you can satisfy all of these criteria then you will very likely have a high user adoption rate.
 No excuses.
-If the system is the least bit inconvenient you will struggle to get the sales force to sign on to the program.
+If the system is the least bit inconvenient you will struggle to get sales to sign on to the program.

 Getting your sales team to embrace new technology isn’t always easy.
 And because salespeople commonly object to having “another system to use” or “more work” added to their plate, marketers must carefully illustrate the value from the salesperson’s perspective.
 To overcome the objections discussed above, marketers must prove that their chosen solution will perform a service rather than create an additional reporting or administrative burden for the sales team.